eleccrazy/axon-myelin-segmentation-pipeline/README.md

 Model definitions:

-- `unet.py`
-  A lightweight U-Net used for the TB-only and IHC-only experiments.
-It takes single-channel preprocessed images and outputs a single-channel foreground probability map.

 - `unet_stain.py`
   A U-Net variant with an additional stain embedding at the bottleneck.
 It takes `(image, stain_id)` as input and is used for the mixed-stain experiment.

+- unet_deep.py
+  A deeper U-Net variant with more feature channels and additional downsampling/upsampling layers. (used for ihc and tb experiments)

+- `unet.py`
+  (not used in main experiments) A lightweight U-Net.
+Used for tb and ihc initial experiments.
 ---

 ### `src/preprocessing/*`